 The Employee agrees to remain in the employing Agency in the position as hired at the date of this agreement for a period of year(s) beginning on _ unless waived by petition to the Agency Head and approved by the Board;

-The Agency agrees to reimburse or pay on behalf of the Employee certain expenses incurred as a result of relocation.
+The Agency agrees to certain expenses incurred as a result of relocation.
 Reimbursable expenses are limited according to the State Real Estate Relocation Policy in effect on the date of this agreement and incorporated herein by reference.

 The Agency and Employee agree that said reimbursement is conditioned upon the Employee fulfilling the terms and conditions of the State Real Estate Relocation Policy, and that should the Employee default, the Employee shall repay the Agency all reimbursed real estate relocation expenses.

+Nothing contained in this Real Estate Relocation Service Agreement shall be construed as creating a contract of employment for any specific duration.
+The Agency and Employee specifically agree the purpose of this Agreement is to create a right for the Agency to recover some or all of the relocation expense reimbursement paid to the Employee under certain terms contained herein.

 Any exemptions to this policy require a petition and approval from the Board of Examiners.